 Euro 2024 Fixtures & Standings: Group D

-The action in Group D kicks off on Sunday, with Poland and Netherlands taking to the field.
+The action in Group D is teed up nicely for Matchday Three after a goalless draw between the Netherlands and France.
 We’ve got all of the details of fixtures, odds and results as Group D progresses.

 Begin your Euro 2024 journey here with all of the details you’ll need for every game in Group D.